Home / Journal / Flair Inhaler Review: An Ho...

 Is the Flair inhaler safe?

 Flair contains no nicotine, no tobacco, no propylene glycol and no combustion.
-The flavour cores use food-grade ingredients and essential-oil compounds.
-As with any aromatherapy product, anyone pregnant, breastfeeding, or with respiratory conditions should consult a clinician first.
+The cores use food-grade ingredients and essential-oil compounds.
+As with any aromatherapy product, anyone pregnant, breastfeeding, taking medication or with a respiratory condition should consult a clinician first.

 Does Flair help you quit smoking?

-Flair is not a medical cessation device and isn't sold as one.
-It's a habit-replacement tool.
-Most users pair it with whichever cessation method works for them.
+It's not a medical cessation device and isn't sold as one — it's a habit-replacement tool.
+Most people pair it with whichever cessation method works for them, and with NHS stop-smoking support.

 How long does a Flair refill last?

-Two to three weeks of regular use is typical.
-Heavy users finish faster.
+Typically 2–3 days of regular use, so a pack of three covers around 6–9 days.
 There's no battery, so you'll never be caught with a dead device.

 Can I use Flair indoors?

 Yes.
-There's no smoke, no vapour and no combustion.
-Be considerate about scent in shared spaces, but it's not regulated like vaping or smoking.
+No smoke, no vapour, no combustion.
+Be considerate about scent in shared spaces.

 Share: